microsoft/nni/docs/GetStarted.md

       git
       wget

     python pip should also be correctly installed.
-You could use "pip3 -v" to check in Linux.
+You could use "python3 -m pip -v" to check in Linux.

     * Note: we don't support virtual environment in current releases.

 * __Install NNI through pip__

-      pip3 install --user nni-pkg
+      python3 -m pip install --user nni-pkg

 * __Install NNI through source code__